chriseborowski/Polish-verb-conjugator/README.md

 - [x] Support for the past-tense forms of the most typical, regular -I- verbs of the type: _robić (robiłem/robiłam, robiłeś/robiłaś, robił/robiła/robiło...)_
 - [x] Support for the past-tense forms of the _(-)jeździć_ verbs of the type: _jeździć (jeździłem/jeździłam, jeździłeś/jeździłaś, jeździł/jeździła/jeździło...)_
 - [x] Support for the past-tense forms of irregular verbs such as: _być (byłem/byłam, byłeś/byłaś, był/była/było...)_, _iść_, _gryźć_
-- [x] Support for the past-tense forms of irregular verbs such as: _iść_ and related verbs of the type: _pójść (poszedłem/poszłam, poszedłeś/poszłaś, poszedł/poszła/poszło...)_
+- [x] Support for the past-tense forms of irregular verbs such as: _iść_ and related verbs of the type: _pójść (poszedłem/poszłam, poszedłeś/poszłaś, poszedł/poszła/poszło...)_, _wejść (wszedłem/weszłam, wszedłeś/weszłaś, wszedł/weszła/weszło...)_, _wyjść (wyszedłem/wyszłam, wyszedłeś/wyszłaś, wyszedł/wyszła/wyszło...)_
 - [x] Support for the past-tense forms of the _-ować_ verbs of the type: _pracować (pracowałem/-łam, pracowałem/-łam, pracował/-ła/-ło...)_
 - [x] Support for the past-tense forms of the _-awać_ verbs of the type: _stawać (stawałem/-łam, stawałeś/-łaś, stawał/-ła/-ło...)_
 - [x] Support for the past-tense forms of the _-brać_ verbs of the type: _brać (brałem/-łam, brałeś/-łaś, brał/-ła/-ło...)_